A care plan is developed for each of the patient's medical conditions being managed with pharmacotherapy.

 Goals of therapy include a time frame for achievement.

-The structure of a care plan functions as a framework for the cooperative efforts of all those involved in the management of a patient's medications especially regarding the goals of ...
+The structure of a care plan functions as a framework for the cooperative efforts of all those involved in the management of a patient's medications especially regarding the goals of therapy.
+The care plan ...